MrSn0wy/MrSn0wy/README.md

 And im working on alot of other projects that are functional or cool to me :3!

-Incase you need to contact me, you can contact me on my email: ``snow@mrsnowy.dev`` or message me on discord: ``mrsnowy_``
+Incase you need to contact me, you can contact me on my email: ``snow@mrsnowy.dev`` (warning: it might NOT work lol, its wip) or message me on discord: ``mrsnowy_``.
+You can use the GPG key that I also use for commit signing if you want to message me privately :P.

-I'm also more active on this forgejo git instance since I dislike github and microsoft, so if you want to checkout my more experimental and deranged things, here it is: https://git.killuaa.dev/Snow.
+I'm also more active on this forgejo git hosted by my great friend.
+So if you want to checkout my more experimental and deranged things, here it is: https://git.killuaa.dev/Snow.
-I will still use github for discoverability reasons of certain projects.
+I will still use github for discoverability reasons for certain projects.

 *God why is github's markdown formatting so weird, I'm so used to Obsididan's..*